When do I need a building permit?

 How can I pay for my building permit and how much will it be?

-Payment may be made in cash, check or credit card (minus American Express) for the amount due.
+Payment may be made in cash, check or credit card (Visa or Mastercard only) for the amount due.
 All building fees must be collected at the time of the permit submittal.
 If paying by check please make them payable to “Boone County Fiscal Court”.
-If paying with a credit card, it must be done in person so the card holder can sign the receipt.
+If paying with a credit card, you can sign into your online account and pay online.

 Details about the cost of your permit can be provided by the Boone County Building Department Staff at 859-334-2218 or you can reference our Residential and Commercial fee schedules on our website.